-With the coming into force of the EU Data Protection Basic Regulation (DSGVO) on 25 May 2018, data protection law has moved more into the focus of public attention.
-Since personal data are collected and processed in almost every transaction in companies and public authori-ties, as a so-called “cross-sectional matter”, the DSGVO, as implemented in each member state and the UK, must always be observed.
-Due to the broad positioning of BHO Legal in advising on technology projects, we are able to provide comprehensive advice on such cross-sectional matters.
+With the coming into force of the EU Data Protection Basic Regulation (DSGVO) on 25 May 2018, data protection law has moved more into the focus of public awareness.
+Since personal data is collected and processed in almost every process in companies and public authorities, data protection law must be considered as a so-called “cross-sectional matter” in practically all projects and fields of activity.
+Due to the broad positioning of our firm in advising technology projects, we are able to provide comprehensive advice in this regard.

-In particular, the DSGVO introduced or extended extensive documentation and notification obligations which require precise knowledge of the processing procedures used in one’s own organisation (principle of accountability).
-The obligation to notify the legal basis on which per-sonal data are processed forces organisations to document the relevant considerations.
-Data protection know-how is therefore essential in order to prevent the client running the risk of being exposed to possible complaints by competitors or sanctions by supervisory authorities.
-In addition to considerable fines, negative publicity can result from media coverage.
-The importance of data security and the technical and organisational measures required for this (which must of course be documented) are increasingly emphasised by the DSGVO.
+In particular, the GDPR has introduced and also extended extensive documentation and notification obligations, which require precise knowledge of the processing procedures implemented in one’s own organization (so-called “accountability”).
+The obligation to communicate the legal basis on which personal data is processed forces organizations to document the relevant considerations.
+Data protection legal know-how within the organization is therefore essential in order not to run the risk of being exposed to possible sanctions by the supervisory authorities or, if applicable, warning letters from competitors.
+In addition to substantial fines, there is also the threat of negative media coverage.
+The importance of data security and the technical and organizational measures required for this, which must of course be professionally documented, are increasingly emphasized by the GDPR.

 - Data protection assessment of processing activities and projects